WHOIGit/ooicgsn-profile-data-formatter/README.md

 -t "IOOS-DAC" or "OOI-EXPLORER"
    Target repository for which to format data file(s)
    (optional, default is "IOOS-DAC")
+   Note that selection of OOI-EXPLORER will produce output files for both OOI and DAC.
+Smaller, profile specific output files of the format "{trajectoryName}{profileTime}_delayed.nc" or "{trajectoryName}{profileTime}_rt.nc" are intended for DAC.
+The larger, full trajectory NetCDF file "{trajectoryName}{trajectoryTime}.nc" is intended for OOI Explorer.

 -p { mobile platform specific parameters }
    Platform specific arguments (optional)